 All About Me

-My collection My Life as a Goldfish was shortlisted for the CLiPPA (CLPE) Award 2015.
+My second collection My Life as a Goldfish was shortlisted for the CLiPPA (CLPE) Award in 2015.

-My latest book of poems, A Kid in My Class, was shortlisted for the CLiPPA Award 2019 and has won the 2019 North Somerset Teacher's Book Award.
+My latest book of poems, A Kid in My Class, was again shortlisted for the CLiPPA Award in 2019 and has also won the 2019 North Somerset Teacher's Book Award.

-The Problem with Problems, a rhyming picture book illustrated by Zehra Hicks, that helps with problem solving, will be published by Anderson Press in March 2020.
+The Problem with Problems, a rhyming picture book illustrated by Zehra Hicks and published by Andersen Press was released in March 2020.